lchen104/blackjack-2/README.md

 5. Math.random() and Math.floor to return a random card from the ShuffleCards function
 6. After drawing the cards, a function will read the value of the card image name before the dash and compute

+---

+Current problem:
+- Cant start game until you set the credits and lifetimeCredits to value 0 for each in chrome inspector tool.
+Currently displays Player Credits: NaN and credits and lifetimeCredits values is null in chrome inspector tools in localStorage.

+---

 - Bug FIXED: when player gets 5 cards and BUSTS at 5th card, winner still wins 7/2/2023